arista-netdevops-community/cvp-space-recovery/README.md

 For example:

-       ``` [root@cvp ~]# crontab -l
+       [root@cvp ~]# crontab -l
-        * * * * * python /mnt/cleanup.py --clean-all --quiet```
+        * * * * * python /mnt/cleanup.py --clean-all --quiet

-`--quiet` flag is used avoid stdout output on the terminal everytime the script is run.
-If `--quiet` is not used stdout will be written to /var/spool/mail/root.
+`--quiet` or `-q`flag is used avoid stdout on the terminal everytime the script is run.
+If `--quiet` or `-q` is not used stdout will be written to /var/spool/mail/root.
 If no argument is provided the script will run in the manual process by default as shown in A).
 If you have a CVP cluster, you need to run the script in all nodes since it won't remotely connect to different servers.

 The script then writes to a file in path `/var/log/cleanup.log` everytime the script is executed.
 This helps to identify when was the last cleanup process run.

 Sample output of the file `cleanup.log` is as follows:

-        ```2022-02-19 01:43:18,707 - cleanup - WARNING - --- Starting Cleanup in Automatic mode ---
+        2022-02-19 01:43:18,707 - cleanup - WARNING - --- Starting Cleanup in Automatic mode ---
 	2022-02-19 01:43:18,708 - cleanup - WARNING - Removing System logs
 	2022-02-19 01:43:18,774 - cleanup - INFO - System logs: freed 0B
 	2022-02-19 01:43:18,774 - cleanup - WARNING - Removing System crash files